Hole By Hole

 Hole 5: 214/196/173/120 yards – Par 3

 The fifth is the first Par 3 and it is a good one.
 It runs slightly downhill to an ample target with a wide front entrance.
-The trick is avoiding the massive steep bunker on the left.
+The trick is avoiding the steep slope on the left that will take your ball away from the hole leaving a tricky up and down.
 The hole definitely favors the player who can shape their shots from right to left.
 A shot landing at that angle can run onto the mildly contoured green.

 Hole 6: 517/493/443/443 yards – Par 5